 The contract for sale and purchase of rural land may include several ‘parcels’ making up the entire property.
 Details of each title are contained in the contract showing the relevant lots and plans which should be clearly identifiable.

-Our property team will ensure the correct titles and plans are included in the contract and will explain the impact of any easements and other interests in the land.
+Our property and conveyancing lawyers will ensure the correct titles and plans are included in the contract and will explain the impact of any easements and other interests in the land.

 Water is crucial to a farming enterprise and the transaction will need to include details of water licences, access, irrigation rights and pump approvals.
 Water rights usually form part of the sale but are held separately to the title of the land and are transferred through the relevant Government authorities.